California Health and Safety Code 11368 HS makes it a criminal offense to

 - 16 months, or two or three years in California state prison, or

 If the judge grants you probation, you may spend little to no time in jail or prison.
-But you will be under certain conditions for a period of several years (usually three, but possibly as many as five).
-During this time you will be subject to certain conditions of probation, which may include:
+However, you will be under certain conditions for a period of years (usually three, but as many as five).
+These conditions typically include:

 - Drug counseling or treatment,